Where to Stay in Madrid: Complete Guide for First Timers

 As you walk its streets, you’ll find statues of Cervantes and Federico García Lorca (a famous poet), among others.

-This neighborhood is also full of (or adjacent to?
-We aren’t quite sure where, exactly the border of the neighborhood falls) cultural marvels, from the Prado Museum and the Reina Sofía – two of the best museums in Madrid – to the CaixaForum Madrid, which we were immediately drawn to as we strolled by on a cold November morning thanks to its cool garden wall that climbs several stories with dense greenery, even in the late fall.
+The Prado Museum and the Reina Sofía, two of the best museums in Madrid, are right along the edges of Barrio de las Letras, as is the CaixaForum Madrid, which we were immediately drawn to as we strolled by on a cold November morning thanks to its cool garden wall that climbs several stories with dense greenery, even in the late fall.

 Pros and Cons of Staying in Barrio de las Letras

-Pros of staying in Barrio de Las Letras:
+Pros of Staying in Barrio de Las Letras

-- Hub of Culture.
-From renowned art museums to music venues and statues of famous Spanish literary heroes, this neighborhood is the place to be for art lovers.
 You’ll be near the best art in Madrid, all the way from famous 15th Century paintings to modern day musical performances, and just about everything in between.

-- Super Central.
+It’s super central.
 Walkable to the art museums and El Retiro park, and a hop, skip, and a jump away from the Sol metro station (near Puerta del Sol), you’ll be well connected to the rest of the city.

-We don’t have a whole lot to say on the cons front.
-If we were nitpicking, we’d say that there’s not a whole lot of options in terms of places to stay and that they’re a bit more expensive than in other parts of the city, but that’s a little harsh, we think.
+If we were nitpicking, we’d say that there’s not many options in terms of places to stay and that they’re a bit more expensive than in other parts of the city, but that’s a little harsh, we think.

 The Best Places to Stay in Barrio de las Letras